wmason1997/WM-README-Generator/README.md

 ## Credits <a name="credits"></a>
 [https://stackoverflow.com/questions/64229311/how-do-you-create-a-link-to-a-specified-section-of-your-readme-md-file](https://stackoverflow.com/questions/64229311/how-do-you-create-a-link-to-a-specified-section-of-your-readme-md-file) and ChatGPT helped me to realize that the "link format in Markdown is generally lowercase and hyphen-separated" after an hour of failed debugging and that fixed it.

+[https://stackoverflow.com/questions/64229311/how-do-you-create-a-link-to-a-specified-section-of-your-readme-md-file](https://stackoverflow.com/questions/64229311/how-do-you-create-a-link-to-a-specified-section-of-your-readme-md-file) and after an hour of it not working and me trying different things, ChatGPT told me the "link format in Markdown is generally lowercase and hyphen-separated."
+So, I tried that and that worked.

 ## License
 ADD LICENSE STUFF